 Revenue is generated from membership fees, non-refundable joining fees, rental income from personal trainers and other ancillary services, including the sale of goods through vending machines, advertising through the use of media screens and the sale of day memberships.

-• Strengthen the core – Price and revenue management
+• Strengthen the Core – Pricing and Revenue Management

 Group Adjusted EBITDA Less Normalised Rent (£m)